-Covid-19 coronavirus: South overtakes Auckland to have most cases
+Covid-19 coronavirus: Second nurse tests positive at Lakes District Hospital

 "It's exactly the sort of thing we all hoped wouldn't happen, but it does just underline the need for the restrictions that have been put in place to be taken very seriously, in fairness to those people who are effectively putting their lives on the line."

-There was already a high degree of concern in the community about the number of Covid-19 cases, and news of the scare at the hospital would add to that, Mr Boult said.
+There was already a high degree of concern in the community about the number of Covid-19 cases, and news of the scare at the hospital would add to that, Boult said.

 "It comes back to the simple issue of absolutely obeying the rules that we have all been asked to do; just stay at home and stay in your bubble," Mr Boult said.